In Congestion Games, Taxes Achieve Optimal Approximation: Taxes achieve optimal approximation

-We are now ready to state our main result of this section, which is an extension of \cref{thm:taxes_poa}.
-We state the result when $\max_j \rho_{b_j}<\infty$, else the problem is inapproximable as seen in~\cref{thm:hardness}.
+\ee where we let $s_i=|\mc{A}_i|$, $a_{i,k}$, denote the $k$-th action available to player $i$, and $\Delta(s)$ represent the $s$-th dimensional simplex. {This program can be easily interpreted as the continuous relaxation of the original $\mincon$ problem, where the resource costs $\ell_r$ have been replaced by the modified resource costs $p_r$ previously defined.}\\ We are now ready to state our main result of this section, which is an extension of \cref{thm:taxes_poa}.
+We state the result when $\sup_{\ell\in\mathscr{L}} \rho_{\ell}<\infty$, else the problem is inapproximable as seen in~\cref{thm:hardness}.